Effective Latent Differential Equation Models via Attention and Multiple Shooting: Results

 \subsection{Simulated data}

 Figure \ref{fig:Hopf_data_scaling} shows the performance of the different models in the reconstruction task on a synthetic dataset generated with the latent dynamics of three stochastic Stuart-Landau oscillators.
-Here, the GOKU-net variants trained with the multiple shooting method exhibited notably lower errors than the rest of the models.
-Importantly, GOKU-nets utilizing the attention mechanism consistently demonstrated improved or equal outcomes compared to the basic variant.
-Specifically, the single shooting variant greatly benefitted from the attention mechanism, while in the multiple shooting scenario, it initially led to lower NRMSE than the basic model, but for more than 600 training samples, both versions converged to similar results.
-GOKU-UI, which incorporates both the attention mechanism and multiple shooting, was the best performing model.
-On the contrary, the Latent ODEs underperformed, showing an error greater than the naïve predictor, while the LSTMs outperformed the basic GOKU-nets trained with single shooting.
-With the exception of Latent ODEs, all models showed a trend toward improved performance as the number of samples in the training set increased.
-GOKU-UI, trained with just 150 samples in its training set, achieved a similar reconstruction performance to when it used 4800 samples.
-Furthermore, when trained on merely 75 unique samples, GOKU-UI surpassed the rest of the models without multiple shooting, even when they were trained with a 64-fold larger training set.
+In this context, the GOKU-net variants employing the multiple shooting method demonstrated significantly lower errors compared to other models.
+Notably, GOKU-nets that utilized the attention mechanism consistently showed better outcomes relative to the basic variant.
+The single shooting variant particularly benefited from the attention mechanism.
+In the multiple shooting scenario, the performance boost due to attention was pronounced when using fewer training samples.
+However, when the number of training samples exceeded 600, the performance of both models converged to much closer values.
+However, GOKU-UI, which incorporates both the attention mechanism and multiple shooting, was still significantly the best-performing model.
+Wilcoxon signed rank tests, comparing GOKU-UI with each of the other models, for each number of training samples independently, yielded all p-values~<~0.02 after Holm correction.

-When predicting 20 temporal points beyond the reconstruction limit, a similar trend was observed, as shown in Figure \ref{fig:hopf_data_scaling_forecast}.
-In this scenario, the GOKU-nets trained with single shooting but incorporating attention outperformed the LSTMs when using more than 300 training samples, although they performed similarly with 4800 samples.
-However, the GOKU-nets trained with multiple shooting continued to demonstrate superior overall performance.
-In comparison with the reconstruction task, here GOKU-UI exhibited a slightly increased sensitivity to the amount of training data, achieving a minimum forecast error for 4800 training samples.
+In contrast, the Latent ODEs, whose training runs consistently became trapped in local minima associated with the mean of the time series, markedly underperformed and exhibited errors akin to those of the naïve predictor.
+On the other hand, the LSTMs outperformed the basic GOKU-nets trained with the single shooting method.
+GOKU-UI, when trained on a mere 300 samples, yielded a reconstruction performance comparable to that achieved with 4800 samples.
+Moreover, when trained on just 75 unique samples, GOKU-UI outperformed all other single shooting models, even those trained on a dataset 64 times larger.